Potential Financial Steps for T-Mobile Employees in December

 That information helped me and my manager set my direction for the next year:

-• “It seems like there may be an opportunity with X. I’ve been thinking about it and I feel we might be able to accomplish that by doing Y.”
+• “It seems like there may be an opportunity with X. I’ve been thinking about it and I feel we might be able to do Y.”

 • “I really enjoyed working with Z on that project.
 I heard they’re leading a new opportunity.
 Could I explore that a little further?”